AndersonChaves/mcp-server-and-client/README.md

 # MCP Server Weather

-This project is a simple implementation of a server that provides weather information using the MCP (Message Communication Protocol).
+This project is a simple implementation of a server that provides weather information using the MCP (Model Context Protocol).

 ## Features